HMS Monmouth (1772): East Indies service

 Alms struggled with adverse winds and high incidences of sickness, eventually forcing him to leave the troopships on the coast of Arabia to bring his warships to reach India in time for the campaigning season.
 The British fleet rendezvoused with Sir Edward Hughes at Madras on 11 February 1782, and Monmouth went on to be involved in a number of indecisive clashes between Hughes and the Bailli de Suffren; at Sadras on 17 February, Providien on 12 April, Negapatam on 6 July, and Trincomalee on 3 September 1782.

-Monmouth had a particularly important part in the battle Providien, when she was the second ship in the line to Sir Edward's flagship.
+Monmouth had a particularly important part in the Battle of Providien, when she was the second ship in the line to Sir Edward's flagship.
 At one point in the action, Alms saw that Suffren had put up his helm with a view of boarding Hughes's ship, and brought Monmouth about to defend his commander, the ship receiving heavy fire as he did so.
-In this engagement, the Monmouth had seven guns dismounted,—the wheel twice cleared,—and two seamen only, besides the captain, left alive on the quarter-deck.
+In this engagement, the Monmouth had seven guns dismounted,—the wheel twice cleared,—and two seamen only, besides the captain, left alive on the quarterdeck.
 Forty-five men were killed, and one hundred and two wounded.
-Alms himself received two splinter-wounds in the face, and two musket-balls went through his hat.
+Alms himself received two splinter wounds in the face, and two musket balls went through his hat.